voyeg3r/dotfiles/rcfiles/vim/wiki/dicasvim.md

     vim -u NONE -N
     vim -u NONE -N fileyouwantopen

 The -u NONE flag tells Vim not to source your vimrc on startup.
 That way, your customizations won’t be applied and plugins will be disabled.
 When Vim starts up without loading a vimrc file, it reverts to vi compatible mode, which causes many useful features to be disabled.
 The -N flag prevents this by setting the ‘nocompatible’ option.

-### magic with expression register
+### Magic with expression register

     6 chairs, each costing $35, totals $